johanlinaker/johanlinaker.github.io/_posts/2025-01-24-health-check-ups-on-open-source-software-projects.md

 	</li>
 	<li>Each OSS component comes with a risk in terms of its ability to stay maintained long-term, with high quality and without interruption.
 	</li>
-	<li>Analyzing and monitoring the health of OSS intake can enable proactive management of potential risks, but it is also a mountain to climb.
+	<li>Analyzing and monitoring the health of OSS intake can enable proactive management of potential risks, but it is also a mountain to climb, but it is possible.
 	</li>
 	<li>Health is neither a number nor black or white.
 There are many ways in which health can be characterized, symptoms that need a diagnosis, and potential prescriptions, as with a doctor's visit.
 	</li>